 OFFENSE CONSEQUENCE 1.
 Being in ANOTHER STUDENT'S ROOM without his/her FIRST OFFENSE: permission Weekend Residence Hall Restriction 2.
 DISRESPECT/NONCOMPLIANCE involving students, SECOND OFFENSE: faculty, staff and/or administration In-Hall Restriction for 7 days 3.
 Possession of PORNOGRAPHIC MATERIAL or THIRD OFFENSE: materials encouraging the use of illegal drugs or alcohol Referral to administration as a Level III 4.
-Presence in unauthorized or OFF-LIMITS AREAS Encouraging others to GAMBLE 6.
-Compromising HALL SECURITY by propping open exit 7 doors, entering or exiting an alarmed door, etc\ Not leaving the building during an EVACUATION DRILL 8.
-Possession or use of NON-APPROVED ITEMS without 0 permission.
+Presence in unauthorized or OFF-LIMITS AREAS 5.
+Encouraging others to GAMBLE 6.
+Compromising HALL SECURITY by propping open exit doors, entering or exiting an alarmed door, etc\ 7 · · 7.
+Not leaving the building during an EVACUATION DRILL 8.
+Possession or use of NON-APPROVED ITEMS without permission.
 9. FAILING TO SIGN IN GUESTS or taking a guest of the opposite sex beyond the lobby without permission.
-10 Allowing other students in room after LIGHTS OUT Failure to attend REQUIRED/ASSIGNED MEETINGS or assemblies 12 OUT OF ROOM after lights out.
+10. Failure to attend REQUIRED/ASSIGNED MEETINGS or assemblies 11.
 CELL PHONE OR OTHER ELECTRONIC LISTENING DEVICE used in classrooms without teacher's approval or during special events.
-14. Running in building/playing sports in building/HORSE PLAY (in or out of buildings) resulting injury or damage
+12. Running in building/playing sports in building/HORSE PLAY (in or out of buildings) resulting injury or damage